JeremyGNJ/quicken/README.md

 # Step 1 - Fake stocks in quicken
   In quicken, create a fake stock for each coin you want to track, but for the Symbol, prefix the coin symbol with "zzz".

-For example bitcoin should be zzzBTC  (this will avoid conflicting with any stocks that currently use the same symbol as a COIN and avoid issues if quicken supports crypto in the future)
+  For example, bitcoin should be:  **zzzBTC**

+  (this will avoid conflicting with any stocks that currently use the same symbol as a COIN and avoid issues if quicken supports crypto in the future)

 ## To do this:
 1. Investing --> Tools --> Security List --> Add Security